JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 If you like hiking you should definitely check [this website](https://ut.no/) to plan hikes.

+### Music

+So what about music?
+Well, actually I found norwegian contemporary music to be really enjoyable!
+Just the fact that the group D.D.E. is popular between the youth generation in Trondheim, was something I wasn't expecting.
+Here I leave a self made [playlist on Spotify](https://open.spotify.com/playlist/0sGPPOcN5SNnIIxI5PGzZy?si=24c7a9f3a7494908), so enjoy!

 ### Aurora Borealis

 What many are expecting when comming to Norway.
 Do whatever you want, but never book a tour to watch the northern lights (I never did), but there's no greatest scam.
 Nobody knows with certainty when are they going to appear.